thortiede/PeCaX-docker/README.md

 > https://pecax.informatik.uni-tuebingen.de

-### 9. Save the network database to reset your networks in PeCaX in the future
+### 10. Save the network database to reset your networks in PeCaX in the future
+Before backing up or restoring the network database you need to stop the service with

+    docker-compose down

-Use the provided script to backup the database:
+Then you can use the provided script to backup the database:

 ```
 ./sbml4j.sh -b pecax-base